defgsus/fritztrack/README.md

 ## dependencies

-Python 2.7, Django 1.11, fritzconnection 0.6.5
+- Python 2.7, Django 1.11, fritzconnection 0.6.5

-phantomjs webdriver binary
+- phantomjs webdriver binary
+- tshark and pyshark

-Testet with Fritz!Box 7490, Fritz!OS 6.90 (**german**)
+- testet with Fritz!Box 7490, Fritz!OS 6.90 (**german**)

 ## how to run